City-of-Helsinki/drupal-hdbt/README.md

 To build minified js file into the /dist folder run `npm run build`.

-## Component documentation

-### Kuura Health Chat
-Kuura Health chat is attached to a block id `block-kuurahealthchat` when adding the external library.
-This causes the chat to appear in inline-mode which adds class `kuura-widget-container-inline` for the widget.
-These styles are overridden in the `_kuura-health-chat.scss` file.
-If in some cases the chat doesn't appear on the site even if adding it on the block layout, make sure that there is a block with the correct id on the html-dom.

 ## ESLint

 We are using the airbnb.
 The current eslint config is the bare minimum that should pass always everywhere.